dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 ## Part 2: <a href="https://nbviewer.jupyter.org/github/dskarbrevik/Riot_Churn_Prediction/blob/master/Riot%20Churn%20Predictor%20%5BPart%202%20-%20Data%20Cleaning%20and%20Modeling%5D.ipynb">Data Cleaning and Modeling</a>

 Here I do basic data manipulation to prepare the dataset for basic ML models (remove duplicate rows, OHE categorical variables, etc.).
-I then use a few simple models (logistic regression, random forests) getting an accuracy score of around 74%.
+I then use a few simple models like logistic regressionand  random forests and find an accuracy score of around 74%.
 Lastly, I train a simple neural network on the dataset (still in progress!).